Melanie has been interested in cultures, languages, and travel since her youth. She also runs a YouTube channel: The

 Christmas day is a time for families, so gatherings are often quite large.
 Dinner is generally served early in the afternoon instead of later at night.
-The main course of the meal is usually a goose, chicken, or a turkey.
+The main course of the meal is usually a goose, chicken, or turkey.
 Sides include stuffing, gravy, and, of course, potatoes.
 Christmas dinner is often the largest meal of the year.
 Dessert is usually a Christmas pudding with a rum-based sauce.
-Some families have what they refer to as “American biscuit tins,” tin cans full of layers of cookies.
+Some families have what they refer to as “American biscuit tins,” tin containers laden with cookies.
 The rule when eating from the biscuit tin is that the first layer must be consumed before anyone can start on the second layer.

 St. Stephen's Day & The Wren Boys